davekaj/rust-learning/README.md

 It would actually be a great idea to use this exact concept to learn any new language.
 If I want to learn Clojure after Rust, then I already have all the Rust examples, and I can use it as a reference

-## TODO
+## Future work
-- [ ] Do tests for each game (Randomness and user input make this a bit harder)
+- Do tests for each game (Randomness and user input make this a bit harder, so it would mean adjusting the code to handle inputs that are not random)
-- [ ] Make a single entry point for all games?
+- Make a single entry point for all games (i.e. a casino.rs that allows you to play all the games)